anthonyquizon/zoetrope/README.md

 # Zoetrope

-A small clojurescript library for coordinating UI state
+A small clojurescript library for managing UI state

 IO changes on Animation Frame